Geoffrey Drage: Career

 but was unsuccessful in each case.

 In 1897 he was a member of the International Congress on Housing of the Working Classes, in Brussels, and in 1900 of the International Congress on Poor Law and Charity, in Paris.
 In 1906 he became President of the Central Poor Law Conference.

 From 1910 to 1919 he was an alderman of London County Council.

 During World War I he served from 1914 in the military intelligence section of the War Office.

-Ant-semitism controversy
+Anti-semitism controversy

-In 1923 Drage was involved in a controversy over anti-Semitism. because of an article he wrote for the Encyclopaedia Britannica about Poland.
-In a sub-section titled "The Jewish Question," he wrote that:

-"The Eastern Jew is essentially a business or commercial man, but rarely a producer.
+In 1923 Drage was involved in a controversy over anti-Semitism when in an entry for Poland in the Encyclopaedia Britannica he wrote, "The Eastern Jew is essentially a business or commercial man, but rarely a producer.
 He is usually a middleman or intermediary.
-In towns, the majority of the shops are owned by Jews, but they are a race apart, hated and despised by the rest of the population, devoted to their religion, which is a primitive type of Judaism."
+In towns, the majority of the shops are owned by Jews, but they are a race apart, hated and despised by the rest of the population, devoted to their religion, which is a primitive type of Judaism.